 3- Osciétre Caviar

-Although Osciétre sturgeon are originally from the Caspian their dwindling numbers means that most these days are kept in farms, to ensure the production of high-quality caviar.
+Although Osciétre sturgeon are originally from the Caspian, their dwindling numbers mean that most these days are kept in farms to ensure the production of high-quality caviar.
 Oscietre eggs are smaller than the large Beluga caviar but still have a good and consistent size and shape.
 The flavors of Oscietre caviar are more subtle than other types of caviar, with more of a seafood taste.
 The caviar also varies from deep brown to gold in color.
-Generally lighter colored eggs are from older sturgeons.
-They have a richer flavor and higher price tag than those with a darker hue.
+Generally, lighter-colored eggs are from older sturgeons.
+They have a richer flavor and a higher price tag than those with a darker hue.

 4- Sévruga Caviar